rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 );
 ```

-Last but not least, sometimes a user wants to have an **initial select state**.
+Sometimes a user wants to have an **initial select state**.
 This can be achieved with the useRowSelect hook too, by passing in a **default selection state**:

 ```javascript{3,9}
 // default single select